TBNSChandu/Employee_Management_System/README.md

-# Employee-Management-System
+# Employee_Management_System

-Description: This project was created to keep track of the personal and professional information of the company's workers.
-Its goal is to make the work of keeping track of the company's personnel easier.
+Overview: The Employee_Management_System project simplifies the management of employee data, both personal and professional, within a company.
+Its primary objective is to streamline the process of maintaining accurate records of personnel.

-## Features
+## Key Functions
-* Add New employee
+* Addition of New Employees
-* Delete employee
+* Deletion of Employees
-* Update employee information
+* Updating Employee Information
-* Display detail information of employee
+* Displaying Detailed Employee Information

-## Prerequisites
+## Requirements

-You will need the following items to install this project on your computer:
+To install and run this project on your system, you'll need the following:

 * Visual Studio 2010 or above
-* SQL Server 2014 Management Studio, however the local database would work.
+* SQL Server 2014 Management Studio or a local database alternative